-- 6.1 If an organisation wishes to be considered as a potential supplier to the Authority it can register on the North West Authorities e-tendering portal (www.supply4nwfire.org.uk or any such equivalent portal operated by the Authority) at no cost to the organisation. - All procurements where the value exceeds £50,000 are to be advertised on Contracts Finder. - 6.2 If the organisation is asked to submit a quotation or tender, they may be required to provide sufficient information for MFRA officers to conduct an assessment on their capacity, capability and financial standing to undertake the work on behalf of the Authority.
+- 6.1 If an organisation wishes to be considered as a potential supplier to the Authority it can register on the Procurement e-tendering portal (https://procontract.due-north.com/Register or any such equivalent portal operated by the Authority) at no cost to the organisation. - 6.2 If the organisation is asked to submit a quotation or tender, they may be required to provide sufficient information for MFRA officers to conduct an assessment on their capacity, capability and financial standing to undertake the work on behalf of the Authority.